Skip to content

 • IO-specific history endpoints.
 Terminal run history is written by Core when history is enabled, but IO does not expose a read API for it.

-Use MCP when an agent should inspect detailed run, task, and Compare state while work is still in progress.
+Use MCP to inspect detailed run, task, Judge, Result Advisor, and Compare state while work is in progress.
 Use IO when a local app needs a small HTTP bridge.